Vedanta-Foxconn to invest Rs 1.54 lakh cr in India's first chip factory | Business

 The 60:40 joint venture of Vedanta-Foxconn will set up a semiconductor fab unit, a display fab unit, and a semiconductor assembling and testing unit on a 1000-acre land in the Ahmedabad district.

-''The plant will start production in two years,'' Vedanta chairman Anil Agarwal told PTI after signing the memorandum of understanding (MoU) with the Gujarat government.
+''The plant will start production in two years,'' Vedanta chairman Anil Agarwal told PTI after signing the Memorandum of Understanding (MoU) with the Gujarat government on Tuesday.

 Semiconductor chips, or microchips, are essential pieces of many digital consumer products - from cars to mobile phones and ATM cards.
 The Indian semiconductor market was valued at USD 27.2 billion in 2021 and is expected to grow at a healthy CAGR of nearly 19 per cent to reach $64 billion in 2026.
 But none of these chips is manufactured in India so far.